Hiking DeWolf Park - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 No

-The DeWolf Park trail is 1.5 km long and typically takes about 30min to complete.
+The DeWolf Park trail is approximately 1 to 1.4 km long and typically takes about 31 minutes to complete.
 Your actual time may vary depending on your pace and stops along the way.

-The DeWolf Park trail has minimal elevation gain of only 10 m.
+The DeWolf Park trail has minimal elevation gain of 9 to 10 m.
 This gentle terrain contributes to its Easy difficulty rating.

 Didn't find your answer?